unindented/grunt-legal-eagle/README.md

 #### dest
 Type: `String`

-Path where the `LICENSE` file will be written.
+Path to the file that will be written with the summary.

 #### options.safeLicenses
 Type: `Array[String]`